 |

 harness/fuzz_dispatcher.c connects your app to the framework.
-It declares the commands the fuzzer may synthesise, adapts them to your real dispatcher, and wires the custom mutator.
-The SDK header fuzz_harness.h provides the standard body; a typical harness is short.
+It declares the commands the fuzzer may synthesise and adapts them to your real dispatcher.
+The SDK header fuzz_harness.h provides the standard body, the lane and command selection, and the custom mutator; a typical harness is short.

 | Symbol | Required | Purpose |